LBL-EESA/alquimia-dev/doc/api/APIv0_c_utils.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The function ``CreateAlquimiaInterface(...)``, will create an alquimia
-interface struct with the correct function pointers for a given
+interface structure with the correct function pointers for a given
 engine.
-All ``#ifdef HAVE_XXX`` code for a particulare geochemistry
+All ``#ifdef HAVE_XXX`` code for a particular geochemistry
 engine is contained in this function.

 .. code-block:: c